 Assign IRQ For USB - When Enabled, the system automatically assigns an IRQ for the USB device connected to your system.
-However, if no USB devices are used and an ISA slot requires an IRQ address, set this function to Disabled.
+However, if you are not using USB devices and an ISA slot requires an IRQ address, set this function to Disabled.
 The IRQ address previously occupied by the USB device will be available for the ISA slot.